jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 ### **Day 85**: Monday January 21st 2018

 Spent the day organising my repositories.
 I have too many.
 Best to organise them by containing folders and make them Git Repositories.
-Soon keeping up to date will be a simple matter of a git pull command!
+Soon keeping my up to date will be a simple matter of a git pull command!

 ### **Day 84**: Friday January 18th 2018